kvkr/kavitha.app/data/projects/rethinking-dating.md

 ![](/static/projects/rethinking-dating/34.png)

-A detailed report generated for the validation along with recommended design changes for the next iteration.
+A detailed report with recommended design changes for the next iteration was generated.